 FWU Life Austria is authorized for the insurance classes "19 Life" and "21 Unit-linked and index-linked life insurance".
-A key business area of FWU Life Austria is the provision of unit-linked life insurance in Austria.
 FWU Life Austria is also registered for service transactions in the following countries and authorized to operate in these countries: Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Romania, Slovakia, Spain, Sweden, and the United Kingdom.
-Since January 01, 2020 FWU Life Austria has been actively conducting business in Italy by way of trade in services.
+The key business area of FWU Life Austria is the provision of unit-linked life insurance in Austria and Italy.
+Since January 01, 2020 FWU Life Austria is conducting business in Italy by way of trade in services.